dream-gcm/usermanual/source/AppendixC.md

 ![appendixC](./img/appendix_C.png)
-# Appendix C: Do Androids Dream of Electric Sheep ? - All the namelist variables are listed here with their default values and a brief explanation.
+# Appendix C: Do Androids Dream of Electric Sheep ? - Default values in namelist.

+All the namelist variables are listed here with their default values and a brief explanation.

-## C1.
-SETUP
+## C1. `SETUP``
 * `KRUN = 0` - The timestep on which the run will end (eg set to 320 for a 5-day run).
 * `KTFIN = 1` - Number of times the model is run when `LTRAIN=.T.` - should be set equal to number of records in initial condition sequence.